Dramatic final week for 2023 Giro before capital finish - NewsBreak

 Ronaldo cites ‘heat of moment’ after left off United squad

-MANCHESTER, England (AP) — Cristiano Ronaldo suggested the “heat of the moment” got to him when walking out on Manchester United's 2-0 win against Tottenham.
-The Portugal international responded Thursday after being omitted from United's squad for a match against Chelsea on Saturday and made to train away from the first team.
+MANCHESTER, England (AP) — Cristiano Ronaldo has suggested the “heat of the moment” got to him when walking out on Manchester United’s 2-0 win against Tottenham.
+The Portugal international issued a statement Thursday after being omitted from United’s squad to play Chelsea on Saturday and made to train away from the first team.
+He says “I’ve always tried to set the example myself for the youngsters that grew in all the teams that I’ve represented.
+Unfortunately that’s not always possible and sometimes the heat of the moment (gets) the best of us.”

 Comments / 0